AI-generated

 • Procedural:

-• The Court denied the motion to consolidate because G.R.
-No. 202826 (the indirect contempt case) had already been denied with finality by the Supreme Court in a Resolution dated October 22, 2012, and an Entry of Judgment was issued on May 8, 2013; thus, further elucidation would be superfluous.
+• Consolidation: Denied.
+The SC had previously denied consolidation in a Resolution dated July 24, 2013 because G.R.
+No. 202826 (indirect contempt) had already been denied with finality on October 22, 2012, with Entry of Judgment issued on May 8, 2013.

 • Substantive: